darshakmehta/typescript-interview-questions/design_patterns_principles/oop/encapsulation.md

 _Why Can't React Use # Private Fields?_

 React's State Management:
 React manages component state (this.state) and lifecycle methods (componentDidMount, etc.) by directly interacting with the class instance.

-# private fields are inaccessible outside the class definition, which makes them unsuitable for situations where React might need access.
+Private fields are inaccessible outside the class definition, which makes them unsuitable for situations where React might need access.

 _Why Avoid # Private Fields in React?_

 They conflict with React's core philosophy of open access to methods and state.
 Modern React with functional components and hooks makes class-based patterns (and # private fields) less necessary.

 ## Functional Component Solution with Hooks